SDFIdk/skraafoto_stac_public/README.md

 `pip install -e "./src/stac_fastapi/sqlalchemy[dev,server]"`

-And finally you should be able to run `pytest src` on the commandline, and have VScode discover the tests using the `testing` icon in the left-hand toolbar ( it looks like a chemestry vial).
-Make sure VScode has the proper python interpreter configured.
+And finally you should be able to run `pytest src` on the commandline, and have VScode discover the tests using the `testing` icon in the left-hand toolbar (it looks like a chemestry vial).
+Make sure VScode has the proper python interpreter configured, it should be something like `~\anaconda3\envs\skraafoto-stac-api\python.exe` or `~\Miniconda3\envs\skraafoto-stac-api\python.exe`.
 It can be set typing `CTRL + SHIFT + P` -> `Python: Select interpreter` and then finding the new interpreter.
 If you can't find it, you need to reload VSCode.

+You can also now debug the test methods from VSCode.
+If you get an error saying `ImportError: DLL load failed while importing _sqlite3` when trying to debug the test methods, check the DDLs folder from the `skraafoto-stac-api` env `C:\Users\YOURUSER\{Anaconda3 or Miniconda3}\envs\skraafoto-stac-api\DLLs` if it is missing the `sqlite3.ddl` file.
+If it is missing download the sqlite3 dll from https://www.sqlite.org/download.html under `Precompiled Binaries for Windows` (find your system version), place it in the folder `C:\Users\YOURUSER\{Anaconda3 or Miniconda3}\envs\skraafoto-stac-api\DLLs` and restart your VSCode.

 ### Self-contained test